Constructing the virtual fundamental class of a Kuranishi atlas: Rational C ech cohomology and homology

 \NI {\bf Acknowledgements:} I thank Mohammed Abouzaid, Helmut Hofer, and Katrin Wehr\-heim for enlightening conversations, and Eleny Ionel and Brett Parker for very helpful comments on an earlier version of this paper.
-I also thank the IAS Women and Mathematics program and the Newton Institute for Mathematical Sciences for their hospitality during the writing of this paper.
+I also warmly thank the referee for a very careful reading and many pertinent comments that helped to improve the exposition and the accuracy of some of the lemmas.
+Finally, I thank the IAS Women and Mathematics program and the Newton Institute for Mathematical Sciences for their hospitality during the writing of this paper.